denten-books/plain-text/4-format.md

 to the metaphor?
 The traditional theory of the metaphor does not prepare us to answer such questions.
 In the so-called classical view, metaphors are simply a type of figurative language.
 To say "the day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
 Days have no literal legs to stand on.
-John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphors are more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980; @turner_death_1987;
+John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphor is a more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980; @turner_death_1987;
 @lakoff_contemporary_1998, @searle_metaphor_1998].
 In the modified view, even